NC House transgender sports bill advances in Senate; restrictions removed on females playing male sports

 A controversial N.C.
 House bill addressing transgender sports participation cleared Wednesday the first of two Senate committees with a major change of removing restrictions of females playing male sports.

-House Bill 574, titled “Fairness in Women’s Sports Act,” was recommended by the Senate Education/Higher Education committee to the gate-keeper Rules and Operations committee.
+House Bill 574, titled “Fairness in Women’s Sports Act,” was recommended by the Senate Education/Higher Education committee to the gate-keeper Rules and Operations committee, which will address the bill at 9 a.m.
+Thursday.

 Meanwhile, the Senate version of the legislation — Senate Bill 631 — has been placed in House Health committee as the first of two committee steps.